skellis46/slipbox/improvisation and the threshold of the self.md

 This chapter examines experiences of losing one’s sense of self during the dance and somatic improvisation practice known as authentic movement, focusing on the tangible threshold between _moving_ and _being moved_.
 It draws on practice-led research undertaken in 2024 by dancer Katye Coe, cognitive scientist L. S. Merritt Millman, research assistant and dancer Michaela Gerussi and artist-researcher Simon Ellis.
 The writing builds on a mixed dataset of intensive authentic movement sessions, video and photographic documentation, post-improvisation conversations, self-report questionnaires and desk-based research.

-At its centre is a phenomenological analysis of the threshold – a moment in which the mover’s sense of agency and identity undergoes radical transformation.
-The chapter proposes that this threshold marks a shift from the illusion of subject–object dualism toward non-dual awareness, where the notion of a discrete self disappears.
+At its centre is a phenomenological analysis of the threshold as being a moment in which the mover’s sense of agency and identity undergoes radical transformation.
+I propose that this threshold marks a shift from the illusion of subject–object dualism toward non-dual awareness, where the feeling or illusion of a discrete self disappears.
 These experiences seem to share affinities with Csíkszentmihályi’s flow yet the analysis suggests that they are qualitatively different in kind, inviting reconsideration of how consciousness and embodiment interrelate in dance improvisation.

-The discussion situates these findings within wider discourse on flow, presence and non-dual awareness, and considers how somatic training acts as an attentional bias, inclining dance and somatic practitioners to overemphasise the body's role in accessing this liminal experience.
+The discussion situates these findings within wider discourse on flow, presence and non-dual awareness, and considers how somatic training acts as an attentional bias, inclining dance and somatic practitioners to overemphasise the body's role in accessing such direct experience.
 While the research has implications for improvisation as performance, its primary contribution lies in resisting the lure of corporeal reductionism while articulating the possibilities of corporeality as a conduit for non-dual experience – how the body, through movement, reveals ways of being that momentarily dissolve the boundaries of selfhood.

-## introducing the subject
+## introduction: Where was I?
+Who was I?
+Was I?

 The alarm sounds.